All Episodes

 This is all part of the establishment.

-And back onto Wall Street, one of the favorite whipping boys, because everybody knows at the end of the day the establishment's in bed with Wall Street anyway.
+One of the favorite whipping boys, because everybody knows at the end of the day, the establishment's in bed with Wall Street anyway.

-And part of the deal is you take the public flogging and you take the abuse of we'll shut down one of your houses now and then, but we'll see it to it.
+And part of the deal is you take the public flogging and you take the abuse and we'll shut down one of your houses now and then, but we'll see it to it.

 Well, that's what it is.